Tianyi-Billy-Ma/AutoData-Doc/docs/source/references.md

 ## Citation

-If you use AutoData in your research, please cite our NeurIPS 2025 paper:
+If you use AutoData in your research, please cite our paper:

 ```bibtex
 @inproceedings{autodata2025,